-We do not limit ourselves to an arbitrary number.
+While our summer program is small, we do not limit ourselves to a particular number.
 We are always looking for the brightest, most talented students.

 Are summer associates allowed to split their summers?

 Yes.
 We recognize the importance of clerking with several firms before committing to one firm after graduation.
-Our hope is that our summer associates will be make partner at Brooks Pierce and be with us for many, many years.
-It takes a special person to feel that Brooks Pierce is the right “fit,” and we want you to explore and choose the best place for your future.
+Our hope is that our summer associates will make a lasting career at Brooks Pierce.
+We want you to explore and choose the best place for your future.

 When does the summer program begin and end?

-Our program typically lasts ten weeks, beginning in late May and ending in early August.
+Our program typically lasts ten to twelve weeks, beginning in mid-May and ending in early August.
 Within those parameters, summer associates are free to choose when their tenure will begin and end.

 How do summer associates gain experience?